GabrielGosik/First-and-simple-text-based-game/README.md

 It is a short RPG-like adventure, where you have to do some simple chores.
 There is a little bit of lore which I may expand on someday, in a diffrent project.

-Anyway, I will abandon this project for now, maybe someday I will sit down to this hot mess of a code.
+Anyway, I will abandon this project for now due to error happening that I am not able to overcome as of the moment.